rebma-io/lab/docs/mechanical/tightening-screws-and-bolts.md

 3. A third pass to bring it to the final torque load.

-Truthfully, I typically only do it in two passes typically, unless it's something like a meta-on-metal joint with bolts where I know the actual torque requirements.
+Truthfully, I typically only do it in two passes typically, unless it's something like a metal-on-metal joint with bolts where I know the actual torque requirements.
 For hobbyist use, just 2 passes is typically enough.